tty-pt/metal/README.md

 make
 ```

-This generates example.js which you can load using script tags with the type attribute set to "module".
+_Should_ generate example.js which you can load using script tags with the type attribute set to "module".

 A full example will follow shortly.